cs124/pa4-quizlet/README.md

-# PA4 - Quizlet
+# PA5 - Embeddings

 ## Recommended before Starting

-We recommend checking out the following before getting started on PA4:
+We recommend checking out the following before getting started on PA5:

-* The Week 4 videos and slides on Canvas.
+* The Week 5 videos and slides on Canvas.
 * The J+M readings on Vector Semantics and Embeddings, and Sequence Labeling for Parts of Speech and Named Entities

 ## Getting the Assignment